Prized seat at pandemic-era games as longest EPL season ends

 Only a few hundred key personnel were permitted inside Anfield for Wednesday’s game against Chelsea, including players, coaches and, after a late reprieve, family members.

-Being a journalist for The Associated Press secured one of the few, privileged spots at Anfield to see the champions crowned after the most remarkable season since the English league competition started in 1888.
+Being a journalist for The Associated Press secured one of the few, privileged spots at Anfield to see the champions crowned after the most remarkable season since the English league started in 1888.
 Denied to any fan of the team, this was a chance to complete the set of being in the stadium to witness Liverpool add the Premier League trophy to last year’s European Cup in Madrid, followed by the Club World Cup in Doha.

 It was a sight that might not have been witnessed at all.
 After the Premier League was brought to a sudden halt in the second week in March, abandoning the season became a very real prospect as the coronavirus pandemic death toll mounted.